What is spondyloarthritis?

 - The presence of the gene HLA-B27

-- Extra articular manifestations of Inflammatory Bowel Disease, Psoriatic Arthritis and Uveitis
+- Extra articular manifestations of inflammatory bowel disease (IBD), psoriatic arthritis (PsA), and Uveitis

-As more is learnt about Spondyloarthritis, the terminology is changing.
-Today, instead of using the names of the diseases above, we break down Spondyloarthritis into two subsets, Axial Spondyloarthritis and Peripheral Spondyloarthritis.
+As more is learnt about spondyloarthritis, the terminology is changing.
+Today, instead of using the names of the diseases above, we break down spondyloarthritis into two subsets:

 Spondyloarthritis’ Two Other Conditions

-The second is Undifferentiated Spondyloarthritis.
-Undifferentiated Spondyloarthritis describes someone with all the features of Spondyloarthritis but without the confirming characteristics.
+The second is undifferentiated spondyloarthritis.
+Undifferentiated spondyloarthritis describes someone with all the features of spondyloarthritis but without the confirming characteristics.

 Confusingly, the other 10% of people with SpA do not have the HLA-B27 gene, so there must be other factors at play.
 Researchers have now identified at least twenty genes that have been linked to SpA but their role is not well understood.
 It is known that the genes ERAP 1 and 2 are closely related to B27, and it may be that it is the interaction of these genes with B27 that causes the disease.
 It is also known that another gene, that codes for the receptor of IL-23 is involved.